Agent Deployment in Special Environments

 1

-If you want to uninstall deepflow-agent, remember to remove the corresponding permissions:
+If you want to uninstall deepflow-agent, be sure to remove the corresponding permissions:

 ## Use the root user to revoke execution permissions from the deepflow-agent